 8. Don’t Leave Anything Behind

-Anything you leave behind that will cost the landlord money to move or dispose of, may end of coming out of your security deposit.
+Anything you leave behind that will cost the landlord money to move or dispose of, may end up coming out of your security deposit.
 It is likely that this is also stated in your lease agreement.
 Make sure you get rid of furniture you don’t want, bring it with you, sell them, or get local storage rates if you need to do something with them.

 If you leave just a box or two behind, most likely you’ll just have to come back and pick it up, or your landlord may just dispose of it.
 A general rule is if it costs the landlord money, it will likely end up coming out of your security deposit.